tango4j/tensorflow-vs-pytorch/README.md

 **(4) Backpropagation with dynamic graph**

-However, if the Variables go through some mathmatical operation and we use .backward() function to use Autograd feature.
+However, if the Variables go through some mathematical operation and we use .backward() function to use Autograd feature.

-Then we can see what is inside the variables .data, .grad and .grad_fn. ".grad_fn" variable contains the gradiemt function that has automatically assigned to the operation.
+Then we can see what is inside the variables .data, .grad and .grad_fn. ".grad_fn" variable contains the gradient function that has automatically assigned to the operation.

 We will discuss about this in detail later.
 Here, make sure you understand torch.autograd.Variable contains the following variables.